Annual goals defined

 Sometimes goals will include specifics for how well your child must perform in order to achieve the goal.
-In the examples for Ava, this was specified as how many times she will perform the goal behavior within 10 opportunities.
 These measures are called evaluation criteria.

 In addition to describing how your child’s progress will be measured, the IEP must also describe when you will get periodic reports on that progress.
 For some special education programs, progress reports are issued when report cards are sent.
 But your reports may come on a different schedule, depending on the policies or practices in your school district.

 Also be sure to read these related articles on this site: